chunkityip/NASA-API-/README.md

 # NASA-API-
-In the app.py , using Flask, requests, flack_fontawesome and fontAwesome 4 libraries
+-In the app.py , using Flask, requests, flack_fontawesome and fontAwesome 4 libraries

-For install FontAswesome:
+-For install FontAswesome:
 pip install fontawesome

-For install flask_fontawesome:
+-For install flask_fontawesome:
 pip install flask_fontaswesome

-In the layout.html, becaseu of using fontawesome.com for icons, it needs personal accents keys, it is in line 15.
+-In the layout.html, becaseu of using fontawesome.com for icons, it needs personal accents keys, it is in line 15.

-In main.css, I uses google fouts, Buugee Inline for the title
+-In main.css, I uses google fouts, Buugee Inline for the title

-The Untitled.png is the screen captures at my local host.
+-The Untitled.png is the screen captures at my local host.

-At the bottom of the page, there are social media ,website and Android store buttom.
+-At the bottom of the page, there are social media ,website and Android store buttom.